dpetrovics/lein-emr/README.md

 specify up to 16 bootstrap actions (with arguments for each) in your config file.
 The 'configure-hadoop' bootstrap action has a special argument, the site config file, which should be specified as an attribute rather than an arg in the xml.

+## Sensible Defaults

+If you do not specify 'on-demand' or provide a bid price, then it will default to sensible bid prices so that you may still get the current spot price on your core nodes.

+Default Bid Prices
+    * Large: 0.32
+    * Cluster-Compute: 1.30
+    * High-Memory: 1.80

+Mappers / Reducers
+    * Large: (4 max map tasks, 2 max reduce taks)
+    * High-Memory: (30 max map tasks, 24 max reduce tasks)
+    * Cluster-Compute: (22 max map tasks, 16 max reduce tasks)

 ## Install Amazon's Elastic MapReduce Client
 Go to the [Elastic MapReduce client page](http://aws.amazon.com/code/Elastic-MapReduce/2264) and download the script.